ajpocus/notes/content/posts/real-engineering-the-first-cut.md

 tags: ["3d-modeling", "engineering", "making", "creative-software", "physics", "3d-printing"]
 ---

 This will be a draft about drafting.
 Not drafting like in a war, but drafting like in engineering and architecture: making blueprints.
-More specificially, it's about my experiences so far with Shapr3D on the iPad, as a complete novice.
+More specifically, it's about my experiences so far with Shapr3D on the iPad, as a complete novice.

 I haven't given up on [the NES effort](/posts/the-long-strange-trip), by the way.
 I'm still working on a rendering engine for that project, and I fully expect it'll take me into the next year, but I _had_ to make something to 3D print!
 Consider it a shorter-term project.